-Dr. Callahan earned her Ph.D. and master’s in History from the University of Iowa, graduated from California State University Long Beach with bachelor’s degrees in German and Sociology, and attended Long Beach Polytechnic High School.
-She is an Adjunct Professor of History at Mt.
+Dr. Callahan is a proud Long Beach, CA native.
+She earned her Ph.D. and master’s in History from the University of Iowa, graduated from California State University Long Beach with bachelor’s degrees in German and Sociology, and attended Long Beach Polytechnic High School (Go Jackrabbits!).
+She is also an Adjunct Professor of History at Mt.
 San Antonio College.

-Dr. Callahan founded Colored Bird Institute LLC to mentor students of color about the opportunities competitive academic scholarships and international study can make possible.
-At the age of 16, Dr. Callahan flew on a plane for the first time -- to Germany, for a year long academic exchange.
+Dr. Callahan founded Colored Bird Institute LLC to mentor students about the opportunities competitive academic scholarships and international study can make possible.
+At the age of 16, she flew on a plane for the first time -- to Germany, for a year long academic exchange.
 She returned advanced in a foreign language and with a new sense of self as a young African American woman navigating the world.
-Almost two decades later, she is a multi-fellowship winner, and three-time study abroad student: as a high school exchange student (Cologne, Germany), undergraduate at the Universität of München (Munich, Germany), and PhD researcher at the Freie Universität Berlin's John-F.-Kennedy-Institut für Nordamerikastudien (Berlin, Germany)
+Almost two decades later, she is a multi-fellowship winner, and 3X study abroad student: as a high school exchange student (Cologne, Germany), undergraduate at the Universität of München (Munich, Germany), and PhD researcher at the Freie Universität Berlin's John-F.-Kennedy-Institut für Nordamerikastudien (Berlin, Germany).